 - 149. The Council has imposed conditions relating to the specifications of the vehicle and other matters.
 These are attached at Appendix 15 - 150.
-In addition all hackney carriages must be: - a) Red in colour (Pantone 485, which is the shade of red used by Royal Mail) - b) Maintained to the standard prescribed by the Council. - c) Fitted with an approved roof sign bearing the word "TAXI". - d) Display the Council's licence plates, which must be securely attached to the exterior front and rear of the vehicle as prescribed by a condition of the Council. - e) Fitted with a meter of an approved type with the fares charged as determined by the Council. - f) Meters, after being checked for accuracy, must be sealed by an agent approved by the Council. - g) Display decals issued by the Council attached centrally to both front doors of the vehicle.
+In addition all hackney carriages must be: - a) Red in colour - b) Maintained to the standard prescribed by the Council. - c) Fitted with an approved roof sign bearing the word "TAXI". - d) Display the Council's licence plates, which must be securely attached to the exterior front and rear of the vehicle as prescribed by a condition of the Council. - e) Fitted with a meter of an approved type with the fares charged as determined by the Council. - f) Meters, after being checked for accuracy, must be sealed by an agent approved by the Council. - g) Display decals issued by the Council attached centrally to both front doors of the vehicle.